 As I said at the onset, the answers to these questions are not what I had hope for and yet they are not unexpected.
 May God help us all as we navigate around the fallout from Fukushima in the ensuing years.

 Enjoy your next adventure through common sense and thoughtful preparation!

-Home Health Physics: Health Physics is the applied science of radiation exposure control, radioactive contamination control and environmental monitoring.
+Home Health Physics: Health Physics is the applied science of radiation exposure control, radioactive contamination control, and environmental monitoring.
 This little eBook offers methods of keeping your home safe during those times when radioactive fallout or contamination might be threatening your neighborhood.
-It written by Joy and and Randall Thompson and David Bear and is a free download.
+It was written by Joy and-and Randall Thompson and David Bear and is a free download.

 N100 Respirator Masks: You want the N100 respirator masks and not the less effective N95 masks.
 These two were in great demand after Fukushima so if you did not pick up a pack or two then, get them now.
 This Moldex 2730 is NIOSH certified to have a filter efficiency of 99.97% or greater against particulate aerosols free of oil.

 RADSticker nuclear radiation exposure determining dosimeter: The purpose of these stickers is to provide timely personal radiation exposure information in an event of an accident at a nuclear power plant or a nuclear or dirty bomb explosion.
 Low in cost, the RADSticker will help you determine whether you will need for medical treatment.

 For over 25 years Emergency Essentials has been providing the highest quality preparedness products at great prices.
 Plus, each month they feature sales that quite honestly are fantastic.
 This month the focus is on items that will maintain your good health so you can safely weather any type of disaster or disruptive event.

 Need something from Amazon (and who doesn’t)?
 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
 You still get great Amazon service and the price is the same, no matter what.